BotYue/ELE-292-Lab-SU/Lab 9 Pendulum I/Lab 9 Main Task 1.md

 Fix the pendulum to the blue surface using two nuts and bolts.
 Ensure that, when the pendulum swings, it has enough space and won’t collide with anything.

+> [!NOTE]
-You can use hand or this tool to tighten the nuts.
+> You can use your hand or the nut driver to tighten the nut.
+>

-You need to dis-assemble it at the end of class.
-So don’t tighten it very very firmly.
+> You need to disassemble the setup at the end of class, so do not over-tighten it.
+>
+> After use, return the nut driver to the front desk, so other groups can share it.

 |  |  |
 |---------------------|------------------------------|